jimenglish81/fast-markets/README.md

 - fix logout (UNAUTH_FAILED)
 - fix bug with log out and log back in
 - add custom TYPES for flow
+- add karma config conditional to webpack with check for test mode